Theoretical Foundations of Conformal Prediction: Bibliographic notes

 Cross-validation style methods date back at least 50 years (see, e.g., \citet{stone1974cross}).
 Cross-conformal predictors were first introduced by \citet{vovk2015cross}, and studied further by \citet{vovk2018cross}; in particular, the latter work establishes a theoretical result proving marginal coverage at a level $\approx 1-2\alpha$ when the number of folds $K$ is not too large, which appears (in a slightly modified form) in Theorem~\ref{thm:CC_smallK} above.
 This result is based on the fact that an average of p-values is itself a valid p-value up to a factor of 2, as established by \citet{ruschendorf1982random} and studied more generally in \citet{vovk2020combining}.

 The jackknife+ and CV+ algorithms are proposed by \citet{barber2021predictive}, where the relationship between jackknife+/CV+ and cross-conformal is also established, as in Proposition~\ref{prop:CC_CV+} above.
-This paper also proves the coverage guarantee given in Theorem~\ref{thm:CC_bigK}, which covers the case where $K$ is large (e.g., $K=n$, for jackknife+).
-Lemma~\ref{lem:A-rowsum}, which is a key ingredient in the proof, is related to Landau's Theorem on Tournaments \citep{landau1953dominance}.
-The factor of 2 appearing in the coverage guarantee is explained in \citet{barber2021predictive}, which also formally establishes that a tighter bound is not possible; the intuition behind the argument for this result comes from the example illustrated in~\eqref{eqn:jackknife_worstcase}, which is inspired an earlier construction by \citet{vovk2015cross}
+This paper also proves the coverage guarantee given in Theorem~\ref{thm:CC_bigK}, which covers the case where $K$ is large (e.g., $K=n$, for jackknife+) and the connection with intervals around the median prediction in Proposition~\ref{prop:CV+_contains_median}.
+Lemma~\ref{lem:A-rowsum}, which is a key ingredient in that proof, is related to Landau's theorem on tournaments \citep{landau1953dominance}.
+The factor of 2 appearing in the coverage guarantee is explained in \citet{barber2021predictive}, which also formally establishes that a tighter bound is not possible; the intuition behind the argument for this result comes from the example illustrated in~\eqref{eqn:jackknife_worstcase}, which is inspired by an earlier construction by \citet{vovk2015cross}

-\citet{gupta2020nested} generalize and reinterpret cross-conformal, as well as jackknife+ and CV+, through a formulation relating to nested families of sets. \citet{kim2020predictive} give an version of jackknife+ adapted for efficient implementation in the setting of a bootstrapped or ensembled base algorithm; see also~\cite{linusson2020efficient} for a related method via out-of-bag calibration.
-Properties of jackknife and cross-validation type methods under algorithmic stability assumptions are studied by \citet{steinberger2018conditional}, and results for both jackknife and jackknife+ are studied by \citet{barber2021predictive}.
+\citet{gupta2020nested} generalizes and reinterprets cross-conformal, as well as jackknife+ and CV+, through a formulation relating to nested families of sets. \citet{kim2020predictive} gives an version of jackknife+ adapted for efficient implementation in the setting of a bootstrapped or ensembled base algorithm; see also~\cite{linusson2020efficient} for a related method via out-of-bag calibration.
 Training-conditional coverage results for jackknife+ (i.e., the hardness result of Theorem~\ref{thm:training-conditional-jackknife+}), and $K$-fold CV+ and $K$-fold cross-validation (i.e., the coverage guarantee of Theorem~\ref{thm:training-conditional-cross-conformal}), appear in \citet{bian2022training}.
 The proof of Theorem~\ref{thm:training-conditional-cross-conformal} relies on the Dvoretzky--Kiefer--Wolfowitz inequality \citep{dvoretzky1956asymptotic}, a classical concentration inequality on the empirical CDF of i.i.d.\ data.